cljfx/css/README.md

-# WIP, do not use
+# WIP, do not use yet